 If storage is an issue, clever thinking may be necessary.
 Create shelf space along hallways, under stairs or in alcoves.
 Make the most of storage space under or at the end of beds or combine storage with an additional sleeping or seating area.
 Choose furniture that can perform more than one function: a sofa that can double-up as a bed or a table that has drawers.

-If you’re wanting more ideas about making the most of your space then take a look at our blog Creating space or check out our advice on how to choose a floor for a small space.
+If you’re wanting more ideas about making the most of your space then take a look at our Instagram page.